JKU-ICG/AOS/AOS Groundstation/AOS waypoint planning/README.md

    - **Speed** (defaults to the mission’s default speed)
    - **Holding Time** (defaults to the mission’s default holding time)

    – If you don’t change these values, the default settings apply to every new waypoint.
-These parameters are set by the user as well or can be updated based on the user requirements.

 > **Tip:** To streamline planning, adjust your mission’s default altitude, speed, and holding time before placing waypoints.